 - Director: Sudhir Mishra

-A thousands wishes like this, each one takes your life.
-A thousand cravings arise and still too less.
-Three flawless characters in post independent India struck by poverty, illiteracy, riots and corruption find their love triangular way out from University Education with completely different personalities, background and ambitions.
-The portrayal of Vikram’s love for Geeta and Geeta’s love for Sidhharth and Sidharth’s dedication for his ideals of extremism can be easily compared with each other and still at the top of all that history could ever see.
+A thousand wishes like this; each one takes your life.
+A thousand cravings arise, and still too less.
+Three flawless characters in post-independent India struck by poverty, illiteracy, riots, and corruption find their love triangular way out from University Education with entirely different personalities, backgrounds, and ambitions.
+The portrayal of Vikram’s love for Geeta and Geeta’s passion for Siddharth and Sidharth’s dedication to his ideals of extremism can be easily compared with each other and still at the top of all that history could ever see.

-The movie depicts platonic LOVE intertwined with the story line which deals with the tragedies in modern India and in some or other way with each three of them.
-I don’t know why but I tend to remember American History X while thinking about Hazaaron Khwaishen Aisi, most probably by the untouched levels of brilliance of flawless acting of flawless characters achieved by Shiney, Kay Kay and Chitrangada.
-Believe me it could easily have been made its milestones with the name Indian History X. But still Sudhir Mishra knows what he wants to show and for this matter “Hazaaron Khwaishen Aisi” tells it all.
-The way romance has been portrayed with the love chemistry is breath taking.
+The movie depicts platonic LOVE intertwined with the storyline, which deals with the tragedies in modern India and in some or other way with each three of them.
+I tend to remember American History X while thinking about Hazaaron Khwaishen Aisi, most probably by the whole levels of the brilliance of flawless acting of flawless characters achieved by Shiney, Kay Kay, and Chitrangada.
+Believe me; it could easily have been made its milestones with the name Indian History X. But still, Sudhir Mishra knows what he wants to show, and for this matter, “Hazaaron Khwaishen Aisi” tells it all.
+The way romance has been portrayed with the love chemistry is breathtaking.

-A real breath of fresh air in Indian cinema, Hazaaron Khwaishein Aisi is a very real, earnest, crackling-with-life portrayal of what it (apparently) was like to be a college student in Delhi in the late 60s and 70s with the opposing currents of Marxism and (Indira) Gandhian totalitarianism.
-Intertwined with the ideology and the politics is a love story of three people, who start off with different ideas and whose ideas criss-cross in the course of the film.
-Superb direction, vibrant cinematography, slick editing, lovely music and superlative performances from all three protagonists make for a thoroughly satisfying cinematic experience.
+A real breath of fresh air in Indian Cinema, Hazaaron Khwaishein Aisi is an authentic, earnest, crackling-with-life portrayal of what it (apparently) was like to be a college student in Delhi in the late 60s and 70s with the opposing currents of Marxism and (Indira) Gandhian totalitarianism.
+Intertwined with the ideology and politics is a love story of three people who start with different ideas and whose ideas criss-cross in the course of the film.
+Superb direction, vibrant cinematography, slick editing, lovely music, and excellent performances from all three protagonists make for a thoroughly satisfying cinematic experience.